mbanani/WorldGen/README.md

 After running the demo script, A local viser server will be launched at `http://localhost:8080`, where you can explore the generated 3D scene in real-time.

 > [!Note]
-> 📸 WorldGen internally support generating a 3D scene from a 360° panorama image, which related to how WorldGen works:
+> **WorldGen** internally support generating a 3D scene from a 360° panorama image 📸, which related to how WorldGen works:
 > You can try it out if you happen to have a 360° panorama (equirectangular) image.
 Aspect ratio of the panorama image should be 2:1.
 ```python
  pano_image = Image.open("path/to/your/pano_image.jpg")